Scripts

 Tests

 Although our simple test script can be used with The Grinder framework and can easily be started in many times in many worker processes on many machines, it doesn't report any statistics.
 For this we need to create some tests.
 A Test has a unique test number and description.
-If you are using the console, it will automatically update to display new Tests as they are created.
+If you are using the console, it will update automatically to display new Tests as they are created.

 Let's add a Test to our script.